+- Category of SAR being submitted, as defined above

 - National Stock Number (NSN)

 - Item Description (Nomenclature)

 - Weapon system/platform (if known)

-- Company Part Number (with dash number if applicable)
+- Company Part Number (with dash number, if applicable)

-- Unit Price (Estimation) with quantity price breaks (if quantity breaks are applicable)
+- Estimated Unit Price with quantity price breaks (if quantity breaks are applicable)

 - Solicitation Number (if submitting an Alternate Offer)

 - Company Information

 - o Name

 - o Address (provide both physical address AND mailing address, if different)

 - o CAGE Code

-- o Website
+- Website

-- Phone Number
+- o Phone Number

 - Point of Contact (if submission is made by a third party, please ensure that there is a point of contact for the actual manufacturer, as well as the submitter) including:

 - o Name

 - Email address

 - o Phone number (including extension information)

-- Position
+- o Position

 - Attachments as follows:

-- Description of company quality program (i.e. MIL-I-45208, MIL-Q-9858, ANSI/ISO series documents)
+- Description of company quality program (i.e. ISO 9001, ASQ/ANSI E4, ASME NQA-1, SAE AS9100, and ISO/TS 16949, and product or process specific quality standards such as SAE AS5553.)

 - Quality control manual

 - Latest survey results performed by a Government agency and/or prime contractor, including DCMA Pre-Award Survey Reports (if applicable)

-- o A copy of the Actual Manufacturer's Quality System document shall be provided (example rating, quality manual, inspection sheets, etc.).

-- Please include a statement, if you have manufactured this item for the current approved source, as a sub-contractor in the past.
-This document provides evidence of your quality system reporting process.
-Quality history may also be included.
-This data will be considered when making a determination of manufacturer viability and if a site pre-award survey will be required.
+- A copy of the actual manufacturer's quality system document (example rating, quality manual, inspection sheets, etc.) - Please include a statement, if you have manufactured this item for the current approved source, as a sub-contractor in the past. - A company brochure and a synopsis outlining your firm's capabilities, facilities, experience, and equipment list.

-- If you've never made the part for the current Approved Source and are requesting qualification based on manufacturing of the actual or a similar part for a U.S.